bitclave/base-development/README.md

     $ ./build.sh #this automatically starts all services
 ```

-1. To start base platform and services
+2. To start base platform and services

 ```
     $ ./start.sh #use this to start services without rebuilding
 ```

-2. Its time to run engineering example

 # How to stop?